Paul helps Thunder sweep home-and-home with Pelicans

 The score was tied before Gilgeous-Alexander scored four points during a closing 5-0 run that gave the Thunder an 82-77 lead at the end of the third quarter.
 Hart made two 3-pointers as the Pelicans tied the score at 84.

 After Schroder's layup, Ingram made two free throws and Ball hit a 3-pointer to give New Orleans an 89-86 lead.
-The lead to grew to five on another 3-pointer by Ball, but Paul's jumper and Gallinari's 3-pointer tied the score at 94 with 3:51 left.
+Later, the lead grew to five on another 3-pointer by Ball, but Paul's jumper and Gallinari's 3-pointer tied the score at 94 with 3:51 left.

 After a Holiday miss, Paul made a jumper, Adams made two free throws and Paul hit a 3-pointer to give Oklahoma City a 101-94 lead with 2:12 left.
 The Thunder started fast, opening a 14-point lead midway through the first quarter.